Vasseti Group

 The Vasseti Group consists of multiple businesses in various fields, ranging from telecommunications to lifestyle concepts.
 As of 3 January 2011, the Vasseti Group began operations in its new corporate headquarters at Plaza Sentral, in close proximity with KL Sentral Station.
 This is also the same location as the Vasseti Concierge office on the ground floor which serves as Vasseti's front lines, providing information on anything and everything Vasseti-related.

-In August 2010, Malaysian billionaire Tan Sri Datuk Sri Syed Yusof, Chairman of the Vasseti Group bought his own stake in the group - totaling at 30%.
-Also in August 2010, Vasseti introduced 1,000Mbit/s internet service to parts of Kuala Lumpur for RM199 per month.
-Chief Executive Officer of Vasseti, Ahmad Razmy Abdul Rashid, said that the new deployment will help web TV (sometimes referred to as IPTV or Internet-Protocol-Television), voice-over-internet-protocol (VoIP) as well as surveillance.
+In August 2010, Malaysian billionaire Syed Yusof, chairman of the Vasseti Group bought his own stake in the group – totaling at 30%.
+Also in August 2010, Vasseti introduced 1,000 Mbit/s internet service to parts of Kuala Lumpur for RM199 per month. chief executive officer of Vasseti, Ahmad Razmy Abdul Rashid, said that the new deployment will help web TV (sometimes referred to as IPTV or Internet-Protocol-Television), voice-over-internet-protocol (VoIP) as well as surveillance.

-Most recently, the Vasseti Group had announced its acquisition of Templer Park Country Club (TPCC) located in Rawang, Selangor.
-Separated from the Main Clubhouse of TPCC is a smaller, secondary clubhouse.

-Background

-The Vasseti Group is a result of over a decade's worth of mergers and acquisitions of diversified businesses in multiple countries.
-It is said that under its first phase of consolidation, the group will be worth over US$1 billion in Malaysia, and will be part of a global corporation, Vasseti (UK) PLC.

-Industries of Interest

-Telecommunications

-V-Telecoms serves as the telecommunications arm for the Vasseti Group.
-While working closely with the Information Technology arm of the group (mentioned below), V-Telecoms is known for being one of only three companies in Malaysia to possess a network telco license.With that, V-Telecoms claims to be the first nationwide Optical Metro Ethernet Network providing high-speed fibre optic internet connections, mainly to institutional users such as multinational corporations (MNCs), Internet Service Providers (ISPs), and certain government institutions.

-Information and Communication Technology

-The Information Technology or IT arm of the Vasseti Group is known as Vasseti Datatech or VDT.
-Vasseti Datatech recently grabbed local headlines when it officially launched its 1Gbit/s Community Broadband Service in selected locations in the Klang Valley at a low price of RM 199 per month, equivalent to about US$60 per month.
-Aside from that, VDT also provides services in Rich Data Development, such as data centres, web hosting services, software engineering and more.

-Leisure and Tourism

-The Vasseti Group also caters to lifestyle concepts through its Vasseti Life Concepts (VLC) business.
-So far the main product that has been mentioned is the Vasseti Lifestyle Privilege Card which aims to provide cardholders with benefits in retail, food and beverage, travel, and more.
-Though this has been mentioned, no official launching has taken place yet.